kokkos/kokkos/doc/design_notes_space_instances.md

   //   max_hardware_threads
   //
   // Each control functor will accept a handle to its new default instance
-  // Each instance must be independant of all other instances
+  // Each instance must be independent of all other instances
   //   i.e. no assumption on scheduling between instances
   // The user is responible for checking the return code for errors static int run_instances( std::vector< InstanceRequest> const& requests );